pyca/cryptography/docs/hazmat/primitives/key-derivation-functions.rst

         This checks whether deriving a new key from the supplied ``key_material`` generates the same key as the ``expected_key``, and raises an exception if they do not match.

+.. class:: Mode

+    An enumeration for the key based key derivative modes.

+    .. attribute:: CounterMode

+        The output of the PRF is computed with a counter as the iteration variable.

+.. class:: CounterLocation

+    An enumeration for the key based key derivative counter location.

+    .. attribute:: BeforeFixed

+        The counter iteration variable will be concatenated before the fixed input data.

+    .. attribute:: AfterFixed

+        The counter iteration variable will be concatenated after the fixed input data.

 Interface
 ~~~~~~~~~